-Treatment for metastatic melanoma has changed.
+Treatment for stage four melanoma has changed.
 Targeted drugs and immunotherapy have been shown to be more effective than chemotherapy.
-So with many more choices, there is no standard treatment.
-And treatment will vary based on the patient’s condition and whether or not there is recurrent disease.
+So, with many more choices, there is no standard treatment.
+Treatment will vary based on your condition and whether there is recurrent disease.

-“Every patient is different and every situation is different,” says Dr. Anna Pavlick, Professor of Medicine and Dermatology at NYU Perlmutter Cancer Center.
-She adds that “there is no cookie cutter recipe,” when it comes to treating metastatic melanoma.
+“Every patient is different and every situation is different,” says Dr. Anna Pavlick, medical oncologist at Weill Cornell Medicine.
+She emphasized that “there is no cookie-cutter recipe,” for treating stage IV melanoma.